Annuities: Unsuitable Investments for Seniors

 The senior citizen population is large, growing, and by some estimates, hold two-thirds of the individual wealth in the United States.
-By the year 2030, the number of seniors is projected to be twice as large as it was in 2000.
+By the year 2050, the number of seniors is projected to be nearly twice as large as it was in 2012.
 Since many seniors have been able to save up a nest egg for their retirement years, they are often targeted with fraud in a way that younger people with no savings are not.

 With billions of dollars in sales to be made, insurance companies may offer commissions as high as 10 percent to agents to sell products like long-term deferred annuities to senior citizens.
 In this environment, consumers should arm themselves with information to protect their interests.
 The Attorney General provides the following tips to consider before purchasing an annuity:

 What kind of annuity is it?

 Annuities are complicated investments.
 Some bear complex qualities of both insurance and securities products.
 Annuities can be structured as variable annuities, fixed annuities, immediate annuities, deferred annuities, etc. Before investing, investors should determine which, if any, of these products suit their future plans and financial needs.
 Review the terms, ask detailed questions, talk to friends and family, talk to multiple advisors, and shop around before agreeing to invest.

 While fixed annuities typically guarantee a minimum rate of interest and minimum periodic payments, variable annuities fluctuate with the market and may be made up of a variety of investments, such as stocks, bonds, and mutual funds.
 Specific investments of a variable annuity are defined by the prospectus.
 Consumers should read and understand the prospectus, and the volatility of each investment listed in the prospectus.
 Investors should ask their broker to explain all terms and conditions in the prospectus, and ask questions about anything they do not understand.
 Fixed annuity products may also carry risks, such as long-term deferral periods, barring investors from accessing all of their money.